MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

 ### Sizing a source

 Some sources are low traffic and require relatively few resources to handle data ingestion, while others are high traffic and require hefty resource allocations.
-You choose the amount of CPU, memory, and disk available to a source using the `SIZE` option, and adjust the provisioned size after source creation using the [`ALTER SOURCE`](/sql/alter-source) command.
+The cluster in which you place a source determines the amount of CPU, memory, and disk available to the source.

-It's a good idea to size up a source when:
+It's a good idea to size up the cluster hosting a source when:

   * You want to **increase throughput**.
 Larger sources will typically ingest data faster, as there is more CPU available to read and decode data from the